 The man kicked at him.
 "Move along!"

 Hans quickly went inside.
-The Nazis didn't care what anyone thought of them, as far as they were concerned, anyone not wearing a uniform was subhuman.
+The Germans didn't care what anyone thought of them, as far as they were concerned, anyone not wearing a uniform was subhuman.

 Fortunately, his girlfriend's mother was home.
 After he quickly explained that there had been an "incident" and he had to stay with them for a while, she thankfully nodded her head.
 People being rousted from their homes wasn't at all unusual under the Germans, they were always taking over peoples' homes to quarter soldiers.
 When his girlfriend came home from her shop work later, she also was sympathetic.
 Her father was "missing."
 Nobody even knew what that meant, but they could take a good guess.